-To protect your privacy, all records and conversations between the student and Office of Financial Aid are confidential.
+To protect your privacy, all records and conversations between the student and Financial Aid Office are confidential.
 No public announcement shall be made of need-based amounts awarded to students.
-No information concerning the student's financial aid records will be released to anyone outside the Office of Financial Aid without the student's permission in accordance with FERPA.
+No information concerning the student's financial aid records will be released to anyone outside the Financial Aid Office without the student's permission in accordance with FERPA.
 If a student wants information released, a consent form must be completed.